-Oil edges above $65 as Middle East concerns support
+Oil slips towards $65 as Middle East tensions ease

 “Set against this backdrop, the threat of supply disruptions in the Middle East is very much alive.”

-Brent crude LCOc1, the global benchmark, was up 24 cents at $65.61 by 1155 GMT, and was heading for its first weekly decline in six weeks, down over 4%.
-U.S. West Texas Intermediate crude CLc1 added 11 cents to $59.67.
+Brent crude LCOc1, the global benchmark, was down 27 cents at $65.10 by 1415 GMT, and was heading for its first weekly decline in six weeks, down over 4%.
+U.S. West Texas Intermediate crude CLc1 slipped 33 cents to $59.23.

-Brent is still below where it was before the U.S. drone strike killed Iranian general Qassem Soleimani on Jan.
+Also adding pressure, U.S. government data on Friday showed job growth slowed more than expected in December.
+Brent is now below where it was before the U.S. drone strike killed Iranian general Qassem Soleimani on Jan.
 3.

 “There has been some de-escalation, but the return of risk is still there,” said Olivier Jakob, oil analyst at Petromatrix.